This blog may contain affiliate links. Read our disclosure policy for more info.

 It is very important to monitor anyone feeling the effects of high altitudes.
 Also, keeping hydrated is also very important!

-Temperature Changes
+Temperature changes

 It sounds obvious, however, trekking in Peru at high altitudes means that the temperature change between night and day is huge.
 When the sun shines through the thin air in the middle of the day you could strip down to shorts and a t-shirt.
-But when that sun moves behind the mountains in the afternoon, temperatures plunge (and they do so quickly!)
+But when that sun moves behind the mountains in the afternoon, temperatures plunge (and they do so quickly)!

 Being prepared for this temperature change when going trekking in Peru is important as it can be the difference between being cold for the rest of the night or staying warm.

 Things like ensuring you are in dry clothes before that sun disappears for the night or choosing the right materials to wear.
-Materials like wool are very good at whisking away the sweat and make for one of the best underlayers you can choose.
+Materials like wool are very good at whisking away sweat and make for one of the best underlayers you can choose.

 Be sure to layer up too, wearing things like hiking leggings and undershirts will be a lifesaver!
 The more layers the better!